Single Blog Title

 Watch the video

-As a cycle coach one of the most common questions I get asked by parents of young children is, “What is the quickest way to get my child to learn to ride a bike?” my immediate and unwavering response is get them a balance bike.
+As a cycle coach, one of the most common questions I get asked by parents of young children is, “What is the quickest way to get my child to learn to ride a bike?”
+My immediate and unwavering response is to get them a balance bike.
 Both of my children learnt on them as young as two, and by the time they were three they were pedalling without ever having used stabilisers and were joining us on cycling trips into the Cairngorms.

-The concept of the balance bike has been around for centuries and the design dates back to the early velocipede created by the German Karl Drais, called a Laufmaschine, where the rider would sit on the saddle and propel the bike by walking his feet along the ground.
-Looking at drawings of Drais’s machine, it is difficult to see much difference in design to modern balance bikes, but then why change something that clearly works.
+The concept of the balance bike has been around for centuries and the design dates back to the early velocipede created by the German, Karl Drais.
+This was called a Laufmaschine, and the rider sat on the saddle and propelled the bike by walking his feet along the ground.
+Looking at drawings of Drais’s machine, it is difficult to see much difference in design to modern balance bikes, but why change something that clearly works?

-Even in a world of TV and computerised games the sheer joy for a child when they learn to ride a bike means a whole new world of discovery and adventure opens out before them, and with a balance bike these possibilities start to open, but it is when the child has mastered the act of balance that the fun starts.
-On many occasions I’ve seen children that have learnt to balance, put down their balance bike and straight away pick up a pedal bike and go; it was that easy.
+Even in a world of TV and computerised games, the sheer joy for a child when they learn to ride a bike leads to a path of discovery and adventure before them.
+This journey starts with a balance bike, but it is when a child has mastered the act of balance that the fun begins.
+On many occasions I’ve seen children that have learnt to balance put down their balance bike and pick up a pedal bike and go straight away; it was that easy.
 For my own two, it took a few minutes, five at the most to get to grips with the pedals, but it still wasn’t long before they were hurtling down the dirt track beside our house, whooping with delight.

 More manufacturers are adding balance bikes into their children’s range and the choice available is ever widening.
-For me the key factor is to keep it simple on the bike, if a child is too distracted by other bits and pieces on the bike then they will take longer to learn to balance.
+For me, the key factor is to keep it simple on the bike, if a child is distracted by other bits and pieces on the bike they will take longer to learn to balance.

 Some features to look out for:

-Rear Brake – Some balance bikes don’t have a brake, which means the rider has less to think about as they learn, but as they grow in confidence and speed a brake is recommended.
+Rear brake – some balance bikes don’t have a brake which means the rider has less to think about as they learn.
+However, as they grow in confidence and speed, a brake is recommended.
 Some balance bikes that don’t come fitted with a brake have an option to buy the brake as required.
-My own two children learnt without a brake until they got a pedal bike.
+My two children learnt without a brake until they got a pedal bike.
 I feel it helped with perception and control of speed, but their mother wasn’t convinced when the soles of their shoes wore out.

-Steering limiter – Most of the balance bikes will come with a steering limiter that prevents the handlebars turning 360 degrees.
-These can limit the full steering motion and avoid the handlebars being turned at an acute angle and thus causing a fall.
+Steering limiter – most of the balance bikes come with a steering limiter that prevents the handlebars turning 360 degrees.
+These can limit the full steering motion and avoid the handlebars being turned at an acute angle and causing a fall.

-Tyres – Pneumatic tyres will take more maintenance and upkeep, but are easy to replace and repair as required.
-Puncture proof tyres will be more durable and may be a selling point for parents with no mechanical expertise.
+Tyres – pneumatic tyres take more maintenance and upkeep, but are easy to replace and repair as required.
+Puncture proof tyres are more durable and may be a selling point for parents with no mechanical expertise.

 (Prices, sizes and details correct at time of writing)